LaoShihChieh/face_recognition/README.md

 ### Results
 We can find that for PCA, the accuracy increases as we increase the dimensions, this is because uses dimension reduction to achieve greater simplicity and maintainability features.

-As for LDA, the highest accuracy at 30 dimensions, but lowest at 20 dimensions.
+As for LDA after PCA, the highest accuracy at 30 dimensions and at 20 dimensions.
 From this result, I did not see a correlation between the number of dimensions with the accuracy.
-This may be because LDA maximizing the component axes for class-separation, so the increase of dimensions may not always have higher accuracy as such as PCA.
+This may be because LDA maximizing the component axes for class-separation, so the increase of dimensions may not always have higher accuracy as such as just PCA.

 ```
 (base) andrewlao@Andrews-MacBook-Air face_recognition % python main.py

 10dimensions:
-PCA Correct Predictions:174 Wrong Predictions:26 Accuracy:86.5%
+PCA Correct Predictions:177 Wrong Predictions:23 Accuracy:86.5%
-LDA Correct Predictions:174  Wrong Predictions:26 Accuracy:87.0%
+LDA Correct Predictions:177  Wrong Predictions:23 Accuracy:88.5%
 PCA Confusion Matrix:
 [[4 0 0 ...
 0 0 0]
  [0 5 0 ...
 0 0 0]